damclover/webshell-terminal/README.md

 This **Web-Shell Terminal** is intended for **educational purposes only**.
 Do not use it in unauthorized systems.
 Always ensure that you have explicit permission before testing or using any web shell on a target.

-If you use the `/ultraface` command the webshell will corrupt all .php and .html files, be careful :3
+If you use the `/ultraface` command the webshell will corrupt all .php and .html files, be careful :3 PS.
+Only use with .php7 IF u want to use the `/ultraface`

 ## 🧑‍💻 Author